Cotopaxi is an active stratovolcano in the Andes Mountains. Reaching 5,897m above sea level, it's the second highest mountain in Ecuador.

 Initially there were two routes from the refuge to Cotopaxi summit and typically your guide would choose the best route on the day according to safety.
-Sadly, due to icefall dangers, the Yanasacha Route (the normal route) was closed in 2013 and only the Rompe Carzones Route (aka ‘Heartbreaker’ route) is now open to climbers.
+Due to icefall dangers, the original Yanasacha Route was closed in 2013.

 Thanks to the great climate conditions in the Cotopaxi area, climbing to the summit can be done at any time of the year.
 The best months to climb and avoid the wind is during December and January.
 Otherwise, August to September are also good months to climb but expect to have a lot of wind.

 What Is The Typical Itinerary For Climbing Cotopaxi?

 A typical Cotopaxi climb takes two days to complete.
 You begin by heading to the refuge the afternoon before your climb.
 Once you have settled in you’ll have lessons at a nearby glacier on how to put on your crampons and different ice-axe techniques.